 Mark’s love of horror and sci-fi began at an early age watching movies with his mother.
 Classics like The Wolf Man, Invasion of the Body Snatchers, and The Day The Earth Stood Still were a standard part of his pre-bedtime ritual.
 His mother also passed on her passion for books, and by the third-grade, he was reading novels like Jaws and The Island of Dr. Moreau.
 Today Mark enjoys a wide variety of genres, from techno-thrillers by writers like Tom Clancy and Michael Crichton to the humorous writings of Douglas Adams.
 His main writing influences, however, are Stephen King, Ray Bradbury, and Lee Child.

-Mark’s passion for writing began in junior high.
+Mark’s passion for writing began in junior high school.
 Encouraged by his teachers, including now best-selling author Sharon Draper, his eighth grade English teacher, he wrote short stories, dystopian poetry, and even attempted a novel heavily inspired by The Hobbit.

-After high school, Mark served in the US Navy, working on the flight deck of the USS Peleliu fueling helicopters.
-When his enlistment was up, Mark enrolled in the Electrical Engineering program at the University of Cincinnati, but bailed out his sophomore year to start working as a freelance computer software developer.
+After high school, Mark served in the US Navy, fueling helicopters on the flight deck of USS Peleliu.
+When his enlistment was up, Mark enrolled in the Electrical Engineering program at the University of Cincinnati but bailed out his sophomore year to start working as a freelance computer software developer.
 Today he continues to write code as well as fiction.

-When not working behind a desk, Mark is an FAA Certificated Flight Instructor.
-He’s also and avid cave diver.
-On land, he goes camping almost every month and tries to stay fit by running long distances in preparation for the zombie apocalypse.
+When not working behind a desk, Mark teaches people to fly airplanes.
+He’s also an avid cave diver.
+On land, he tries to stay fit by biking and running long distances in preparation for the zombie apocalypse.

-Mark lives in the suburbs of Cincinnati with his wife and two sons.
+Mark lives in the suburbs of Cincinnati with family.